databrary/design/roadmap.md

 - Mission statement

-Databrary's mission is to enable researchers, especially those interested in developmental science, to organize, store, and share video data and other supporting information about the raw video.
+Behavior is incredibly rich, and video offers the promise of potentially unlimited uses of the behaviors that are captured.Databrary's mission is to enable researchers that use video and audio data as a backbone of their research to organize, store, and share video data and other supporting information about the raw video.
 Video is our primary focus as it has widespread use in developmental science.
-Behavior is incredibly rich, and video offers the promise of potentially unlimited uses of the behaviors that are captured.

 - Scope